ww7/kopia-backup-scripts/Kopia-overview.md

     - After moving or renaming even large files, Kopia can recognize that they have the same content and won’t need to upload them again.
     - Efficient handling of changes to very large files, that will be snapshotted by only uploading the changed parts and not the entire file.

     1.2.
 Compression to save extra storage and bandwidth.
-Supports modern algorithms such as s2 and ZSTD.
+Supports modern algorithms such as ZSTD and s2.

 2. Encryption of repositories makes suitable for backups to not fully trusted storages.
 Uses state-of-the-art encryption algorithms, such as AES-256 or ChaCha20.
 Master key is encrypted with user-provided passphrase, which is never sent outside.